ministryofjustice/moj-frontend/docs/components/notification-badge.md

 - can be reliably detected by screen reader users
 - is in the most prominent position for sighted users

-Reserving the component for the navigation (and not using it elsewhere in the user interface) is the most useful and accessible for everyone.
+Reserving the component for the navigation (and not using it elsewhere) is the most useful and accessible for everyone.
 This because it’s being used consistently.

 You can view how to [use the notification badge in navigation components](/components/notification-badge/#examples-tab).